Top Tips For Leading Your New Team Successfully

 4. Ask For Input

-Find out from your new team what their challenges are, as they see things.
-Ask them to put together a wish list of things that would help them perform more efficiently and solicit any ideas they may have on how to do things better.
+Want to lead your team effectively?
+Ask for input.
+Engage them in solving problems and shaping workflows.
+Their perspective helps you understand real-time issues—and may even reveal ideas leading to victory.
 Not everything can be accomplished to everybody’s liking, but you’ll get a sense of what’s right and what’s wrong from their standpoint, and maybe you’ll have some solutions to offer.

 5. Conduct One-on-One Meetings